 I know.
 I really didn't want to have this conversation.
-To be frank, I've been avoiding this conversation for years because it's a touchy one, extremely complex but I can't continue avoiding it because what I know for sure is that this epidemic isn't going to fix itself.
+Since it's a touchy, extremely complex topic, I've avoided this conversation for years, but I can't continue to avoid it since I know this epidemic won't disappear on its own.

 So, let's chat, shall we?

 We all know (or at least we should) that the rise of Black Businesses is at an all-time high.
-Folks are walking away from their jobs, creating side hustles, starting local businesses, selling t-shirts, skincare products, beauty products, becoming travel influencers, hosting pop-up events, you name it.
+Folks are walking away from their jobs, creating side hustles, starting local businesses, selling t-shirts, beauty products, becoming travel influencers, hosting pop-up events; you name it.

 If it makes money, more than likely Black folks are doing it.
 We are the creators and innovators.
-And what I know for certain is that no other race on the planet can do what we can in the way that we can do it (which is why our style and culture is often appropriated).
+And what I know for certain is that no other race on the planet can do what we can in the way that we can do it.

-According to an article I read somewhere (Entrepreneur magazine I believe), Blacks are THE fastest-growing group of entrepreneurs * in the world, Craig.*
+According to an article I read somewhere (Entrepreneur magazine I believe), African Americans are THE fastest-growing group of entrepreneurs * in the world, Craig.*

 In short, we are BRILLIANT.